danvk/dygraphs/README.md

     npm install dygraphs

-**Do not install from the repository!** Always use a tarball install, which contains the prebuilt files; `npm` does not handle building the code on install from github.
+**Do not install from the git repository!** Always use a tarball install, which contains the prebuilt files; `npm` fails to build the source code on install from github.
+(The tarball from the GitHub Registry is fine.)

 You'll find pre-built JS & CSS files in `node_modules/dygraphs/dist`.
 If you're using a module bundler like browserify or webpack, you can import dygraphs: